orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Valid Values: `true` or `false`.

 Default Value: `false`.
-Use this property to make the second `options` parameter required (such as when using a custom axios instance)
+Use this property to make the second `options` parameter required (such as when using a custom Axios instance)

 ```js
 module.exports = {